Agilent Technologies

 Acquisition in 2000

-ATN Microwave is a manufacturer and designer focused on providing microwave measurement solutions tailored for wireless and high-speed data communication applications.
-The company offers a range of products, including load pull, noise parameter, and s-parameter components, which are essential for enhancing signal integrity in the RF, microwave, and high-speed digital sectors.
-By ensuring power, accuracy, and stability, ATN Microwave supports its clients in achieving broader coverage and improved performance in their communication systems.
+ATN Microwave is a manufacturer and designer focused on providing microwave measurement solutions for wireless and high-speed data communication applications.
+The company offers a range of products, including load pull, noise parameter, and S-parameter measurement tools.
+These products are essential for the RF, microwave, and high-speed digital sectors, enabling users to enhance signal integrity while ensuring power, accuracy, and stability in their communication components.
+Through its innovative solutions, ATN Microwave supports the development of advanced communication technologies.

 Objective Systems Integrators